cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 Attributes are special annotations that modify the behavior of certain functions or methods.
 They are placed before a function and begin with the `#[]` symbol.

 Here are a list of common attributes used in Starknet contracts:
-1. `#[contract]`: This attribute like we explained earlier, instructs the compiler to handle our codes as contracts.
+1. `#[contract]`: As explained earlier, this attribute indicates to the compiler that the following code represents a contract.
+The compiler will automatically expand the code with elements related to contracts.

-2. `#[constructor]`:  This attribute marks a function as a constructor, allowing the function to be called with any necessary arguments to be initialized on deployment.
+2. `#[constructor]`:  This attribute marks a function as a constructor.
+Deploying a contract will run the constructor function with the parameter specified when deploying the contract.

-3. `#[external]`: This attribute marks a function as an external function.
+3. `#[external]`: This attribute marks a function as an external function (functions which modifies the state of the blockchain).

-4. `#[view]`: This attribute marks a function as a view function.
+4. `#[view]`: This attribute marks a function as a view function (read-only functions that do not modify the state of the blockchain).

 5. `#[event]`: This is used to define contract events.

 6. `#[l1_handler]`: This attribute is used to mark functions which can receive messages from L1s.

-## State Variables
+## Storage Variables
-State variables store data in a contract storage, that can be accessed and modified throughout the lifetime of the contract.
+Storage variables store data in a contract storage, that can be accessed and modified throughout the lifetime of the contract.

-State variables in Starknet contracts are stored in a special struct called `Storage`:
+Storage variables in Starknet contracts are stored in a special struct called `Storage`:

 ```rust
 struct Storage{